-Paula Sanders is Vice Provost for Academic Affairs and Professor of History.
+Paula Sanders is Professor of History.
 A historian of the medieval Islamic world, she focuses in particular on the history of the Fatimid dynasty and its legacy, the history of Jewish communities in the lands of Islam in the middle ages, and the history of Cairo.
+She has previously served as director of Rice's Program for the Study of Women and Gender; as interim director of the Program in Jewish Studies, as Dean of Graduate and Postdoctoral Studies, and Vice Provost for Academic Affairs.
 She joined the Institute in July 2015.

 Zahra Jamal has taught at Harvard, MIT, University of Chicago, Michigan State University (MSU), and Palmer Trinity, a college preparatory school.
 She founded and directed the Civil Islam Initiative at University of Chicago and the Central Asia and International Development Initiative at MSU.
 She has consulted for the UN, State Department, Aga Khan Development Network, Swiss Development Cooperation, and Aspen Institute.
 Dr. Jamal received a Ph.D. in Social Anthropology and Middle Eastern Studies from Harvard, and double B.A. in Slavic Studies and Middle Eastern and Islamic Studies from Rice.
 She joined the Institute in July 2015.